carlosdp/taffy-3d/bootstrap.md

 1. Build on top of Taffy and spike the `Size3`.

+## Task list

+The following checklist tracks the remaining work to reach feature parity with `react-three-flex` for the layout engine itself:

+- [ ] Generalise the solver to operate over `Size3` and `Point3` in all axes.
+- [ ] Port the Flexbox algorithm to support the new stack (depth) axis.
+- [ ] Implement depth-aware grid and block layout primitives.
+- [ ] Mirror the layout props exposed by `react-three-flex` (flex direction, wrap, gap, alignment, etc.).
+- [ ] Provide adapters that map solved layouts to `Transform` structures in 3‑D engines.
+- [ ] Benchmark and add caching to ensure performance parity with 2‑D Taffy.

 With this plan, the Rust ecosystem gets a first-class, high-performance **3-D layout engine** that feels as natural as `@react-three/flex`, but benefits from Taffy’s speed, compile-time safety, and Bevy’s data-oriented architecture.

 [1]: https://github.com/pmndrs/react-three-flex?utm_source=chatgpt.com "pmndrs/react-three-flex: Flexbox for react-three-fiber - GitHub"